Minimally Invasive Surgery

 We are constantly seeking ways to improve the quality of our healthcare and the quality of life for our patients, so we work hard to be at the forefront of medical advances.
-For example, as of February, 2009, our team of surgeons was the only one in the country using natural orifice translumenal endoscopic surgery, or NOTES, to perform gallbladder removals both through the vagina and through the mouth.
+For example, as of February, 2009, our team of surgeons was the only one in the country using natural orifice translumenal endoscopic surgery to perform gallbladder removals both through the vagina and through the mouth.

 Some examples of the types of minimally invasive treatment options we offer are: